-- Are motors running smoothly and turning over properly?
+- Motors run smoothly and turn over properly?

 - Are temperatures within +/- 2 degrees of the desired setting?

-- Are door gaskets in good condition, no noticeable signs of wear or tear?
+- Door gaskets are in good condition, no noticeable signs of wear or tear?

 - Is water feed equipment de- limed on a periodic basis?